imick666/InstaGrid/README.md

 - the cameras (front or back)

 Then, the user can :
-- share the montage trhough message, email, etc
+- share the montage through message, email, etc
 - post it on his favorite socail network
 - save it in his library